FuxiVirtualHuman/Write-a-Speaker/README.md

 # Write-a-Speaker
-The emotional Motion Capture dataset has been introduced in our paper of “[Write-a-speaker: Text-based Emotional and Rhythmic Talking-head Generation](https://arxiv.org/pdf/2104.07995.pdf)” published in AAAI2021.
+The emotional Motion Capture dataset has been introduced in our AAAI2021 paper of “[Write-a-speaker: Text-based Emotional and Rhythmic Talking-head Generation](https://arxiv.org/pdf/2104.07995.pdf)”.
 The [demo video](https://www.youtube.com/watch?v=weHA6LHv-Ew) shows the generated talking face results relying on the dataset.
-Some examples of facial expression blendshapes are illustrated as blow.
+Some examples of facial expression blendshapes are illustrated as below.
 The full 51 facial expression blendshapes can be observed in **./images**.

 ![parameter 0](images/dim0.gif) ![parameter 1](images/dim1.gif?raw=true) ![parameter 15](images/dim15.gif?raw=true)